Walkthrough: Migrating a VM

 - PCI.plug

-The command have serveral parameters such as: should it be ran asynchronously, should it be forwared to another host, how arguments should be marshalled and so on.
 A new thread is created by xapi/server_helpers.ml to handle the command asynchronously.
-At this point the helper also check if the command should be passed to the message forwarding layer in order to be executed on another host (the destination) or locally if we are already at the right place.
+The helper thread checks if the command should be passed to the message forwarding layer in order to be executed on another host (the destination) or locally (if it is already at the destination host).

 It will finally reach xapi/api_server.ml that will take the action of posted a command to the message broker message switch.
 It is a JSON-RPC HTTP request sends on a Unix socket to communicate between some XAPI daemons.
 In the case of the migration this message sends by XAPI will be consumed by the xenopsd daemon that will do the job of migrating the VM.

 The migration is an asynchronous task and a thread is created to handle this task.
-The tasks’s reference is returned to the client, which can then check its status until completion.
+The task reference is returned to the client, which can then check its status until completion.

-As we see in the introduction the xenopsd daemon will pop the operation VM_migrate from the message broker.
+As shown in the introduction, xenopsd fetches the VM_migrate operation from the message broker.

 The entities that need to be migrated are: VDI, VIF, VGPU and PCI components.

-uuid than the original VM but the last part of the UUID will be
+UUID as the original VM, except that the last part of the UUID will be

 XXXXXXXX-XXXX-XXXX-XXXX-000000000001